msales/kage/README.md

 ## Basic Installation

 Grab a binary from the Releases or clone the repo and build it yourself.
-Fill the provided [sample configuration](example.json) with appropriate configuration for your setup, copy both files to the host you want to run kage on and run
+Run the binary with the configuration options found below.
 ```
-kage --config=example.json
+kage agent <CONFIG OPTIONS>

 ```